Sylheti language: History

 The Muslim Conquest of Sylhet in 1303 CE extended the migratory movements of Muslims from western lands, who settled among the native population and greatly influenced the local language.
-Thus Sylheti derived a large number of words from Persian and Arabic, cultivating the Perso-Arabic influence on the vernacular.
+Thus Sylheti derived a large number of words from Persian and Arabic, indicating the Perso-Arabic influence on the vernacular.
 A script was developed in the region called Sylheti Nagri, which primarily focused on disseminating Sufi poetry, known as puthi.
 Its earliest known work had been written during the 1600s, called Bhedsar by Syed Shah Husayn Alam.
-The literature was transcribed in the standard form of late Middle Bengali, though its phonology and some of its vocabulary was strongly influenced by Sylheti.
+The literature was transcribed in the standard form of late Middle Bengali, it was similar to the Dobhashi idiom though phonologically was strongly influenced by Sylheti.
 The script was read and taught culturally among households and was not institutionalised, as the Islamic dynasties who ruled over Bengal established Persian alongside Arabic as the official languages.
 Printed texts of the script reached its peak during the late 19th century, however its use became obsolete by around the middle of the 20th century.

+In 1903, Grierson reported that Sylheti was spoken only around Sylhet town of the then Sylhet district (now Sylhet Division and Karimganj district in Assam), and that among the Indo-Aryan speakers in the district, about 33 per cent spoke this language.

 The earliest appearance of a documentation of Sylheti vocabulary was in the Government Report on the History and Statistics of Sylhet District by T. Walton, B.C.S. in 1857, which contained a list of peculiar words used in Sylhet.
 Many terms that were listed here differ from modern Sylheti – highlighting its evolution.
 In 1868, another short glossary of local terms in various districts of the Dacca Division (which included Sylhet) were written up and compared to standard Bengali to allow ease in understanding local vernaculars.
-There was an influence of the Assamese language on Sylheti when Sylhet was separated from Bengal and became part of the Assam Province, British India in 1874.
-This however led to an opposition in Sylhet where demands to be reincorporated with the Bengal Province were not taken heed of by the British.
-Sylhetis not only felt a historical or cultural affinity with Bengal, but also linguistically.
+Despite being annexed to the Assam Province during colonial rule, Sylheti speakers felt a linguistic affinity with the rest of Bengal.
 Bengali literature had some influence from Sylheti, popular songwriters or poets such as Hason Raja or Shah Abdul Karim, significantly contributed to the literature.
 Sylhet was reunited with Bengal following a referendum in 1947.